Below is the transcript for our popular webinar, Top Three Mistakes in Student-Centered Instruction. Watch the video replay below.

 Did you know that when most teachers start out with the student-centered method, they aren’t truly giving their students a learner-centered experience?
-Join us for our free webinar where we will discuss the top three mistakes that almost EVERY educator makes when starting to plan student-focused lessons in their classroom.
+Below you will learn about the top three common teaching mistakes that almost EVERY educator makes when starting to plan student-focused lessons in their classroom.

 Welcome to the Student-Centered World podcast where we talk about all things hands-on teaching and keeping your energy and sanity in the classroom.
 This teacher turned consultant is making it her mission to help as many teachers as possible become the best version of themselves and keep their passion for teaching on fire.
 It’s her hope that we never forget why we desire to have a passion for educational progress.
 This is Student-Centered World, and this is Jenn Breisacher.

 Today, we’re going to be taking a look at student-centered learning in the classroom and the three common teaching mistakes that most educators make when they first start out with this model.
 The most difficult part about transitioning to a truly student-centered classroom is that there’s not a lot out there that really explains to you how to do that.
 So, when you’re trying to make that leap, we do what we think is student-centered learning, there are actually very specific criteria that does spell out what that involves.